jrie/flagCookies/README.md

 #### Firefox
 Please use the addons.mozilla.org : [Flag Cookies on Add-ons Mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/flag-cookies/) or download the **.xpi** from the release page.

-Please notice, the more downloads and users the add-on receives on Mozilla, they more the word can spread about this little project.
-But you also can, of course, download from source or the release pages.
+### Opera
+Please use addons.opera.com: [Flag Cookies on Add-ons Opera.com](https://addons.opera.com/en/extensions/details/flag-cookies/)

 ### Chrome
-The extension is not listed in the webstore, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page.
+The extension is not listed in the Crhome store, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page, this should work also.

-### Opera
-At the moment of writing, the add on is not listed on Opera add-ons site.
-This hopefully changes soon.
-In the meantime, you can download the Flag Cookies from the releases page, as **.nex** file.

-### Cloning/Testing on Firefox and Chrome

-Or download/clone the repository.

-To add the Add-on dynamically in Firefox: Type **about:debugging** in the Firefox address bar, which allows you to install, using the "manifest.json" file, if you point to it.

-In Chrome navigate to **chrome://extensions/**, check **dev mode** and you can debug the add-on.
-For usage testing, the ***dev mode*** is not required.

 ## Thanks and notes